 The main message you want to get across is that you can provide real value to them.

-One important consideration in all of this is, to be genuine and sincere.
-As a recipient of dozens of outreach emails every day myself, I truly can’t stress this point enough… a (busy) contributor to your dream publication likely has many competing priorities going on in their lives—so taking time out of their day to reply to your email is something to be appreciated greatly.
+One important consideration in all of this is to be genuine and sincere.
+As a recipient of dozens of outreach emails every day myself, I truly can’t stress this point enough.
+A (busy) contributor to your dream publication likely has many competing priorities, so taking time out of their day to reply to your email is something to be appreciated greatly.

-Just as it’s essential to maintain a genuine relationship with your blog readers, the same kind of care needs to be used when networking.
+Just as it’s essential to maintain a genuine relationship with your blog readers, the same care should be taken when networking.

 Nobody wants to feel like they’re being used.
 Nor would they choose to work with someone who’s only contacting them with the clear intention of getting something out of them right away.
 That’s why I stress adding value first and not having unrealistic expectations about where the relationship will lead.

-How do you to offer something of value to the contributors you’re contacting?
+How do you offer something of value to the contributors you’re contacting?

-Here are a few ways you can consider trying to add value to a contributor before you decide to reach out.
+Here are a few ways you can try to add value to a contributor before you reach out.

 1. Comment on Their Blog Posts or Social Media Content (Regularly for a While)